Amadeusz Świerk

 • Staszek, a talented guitar player and an old thief who spent many years in various "nursing homes", as he calls prisons.
 Nowadays, he is doing small handyman jobs for a living.

 • Dawid and Marcel are playing cops and robbers in the abandoned building, which was the secret police station in the Communist era.
 Most of these kids’ colleagues will eventually leave the country looking for a better life abroad.
 Others will either choose a criminal path, or do the opposite – pursue careers in uniformed services.
+High crime rate on Zakaczawie streets is caused, among other factors, by the sore scarcity of police patrols.

 • Kajtek is well known in Zakaczawie (and the rest of Legnica for that matter), mostly for his entertaining nature and helping poor children of the district, despite him having a lead role in Legnica’s criminal underground of the 80’s and 90’s.
 He also spent many years in prison.
 Due to the cancer he has, the last 14 years he had to spend mostly at home.